Wildtrack/scriptor/README.md

 The lamp part of the install script is based on the script [here](http://configure.systems/series-ansible-lamp-stack-mysql-secure-installation-p3/).

 Added port checking in create_monitor, but it's not working quite correctly yet.
+If there is a failure in any of these ansible scripts at GATHERING FACTS, simply rerun the script.